Priest Killing Case In Spain Raises Hope For Justice

 "What the Spaniards have done is open a conversation about peace, about justice," said Karl as she awaits the verdict.
 "The past has its claws in the future.
 You can't have truth, you can't have historical memory, if you don't know what happened in the past."

-Spain's legal principal of universal jurisdiction means it can try alleged war crimes committed in any country.
+Spain's legal principle of universal jurisdiction means it can try alleged war crimes committed in any country.

 But Karl said, "This trial should be in El Salvador.
 Justice is closest, always, to where the crime was committed."